fr4nc1sj0hn/anomaly-detection-flask/README.md

 Primary Service: Select Azure Blob Storage or Azure Data Lake Storage Gen 2.
 Performance: Choose Standard.
 Redundancy: Choose Locally-redundant storage (LRS).
-Review and create the storage account.
+- Review and create the storage account.
-After deployment, create a container:
+- After deployment, create a container:
+-- Navigate to "Containers"
+-- In the Storage Account resource page, on the left-hand menu under Data storage, click Containers.
+-- Create a New Container
+-- In the Containers page, click + Container to create a new container.
+-- Configure the Container
-Name: config (or any name, adjust in code accordingly).
-Public Access Level: Choose Private.
+Name: config (anything as long as you adjust it in the code) Public Access Level: Choose Private (no anonymous access)

 Configuration
 App Service
 Create the following environment variables under Settings > Environment Variables: